znobakht/userFavorites/README.md

         at first, checking if the user existed or not. if not, hashing its password and creating new database object. in response, sending user's informations and _id. (password wont be sent)

+# package.json
+    for 'test', uses jest and running tests one by one. some scripts are necessary for jest to run correctly.